top of page

 Your Action Plan

-If you're serious about breaking into publishing, particularly on the editorial side, here's what you should do:
+If you're serious about breaking into publishing, particularly on the editorial side, here's what you should do in 2026:

 Focus your job search on roles with "assistant" after the department name.
 These are your best entry points as a graduate.